 - The Snipping Tool also has the option to set a delay on taking a screenshot, allowing you to take screenshots after a certain amount of time.
 This is helpful to capture pop-up menus and tooltips.
 Click on delay to set the time in seconds you will like to wait before taking the screenshot.

 - Once you are ready to take the screenshot, click on New.
 The screen will fade out and the cursor will turn into a cross.
 If you selected the delay option, the screen will fade after the selected amount of seconds.

-If you selected the Window snip, you can click on the particular windows you want to take a screenshot of.Finally, if you click on full-screen snip, the tool will take a screenshot of the whole screen.
+- If you selected the Window snip, you can click on the particular windows you want to take the screenshot of.

 - You can send it via email by clicking on File>Send to > Email recipient or as an attachment to an email.